codycjy/02_620_Project/README.md

 To run the code, the data should be put under the folder `data`, which is under the same parent directory as current `code` folder.

-1. Change the corresponding filename to get the code running properly.
+1. Change the corresponding filename (and filepath) to get the code running properly.

 2. Install all required packages: